Health Careers Program Combined BS/MD Program (Eight-Year)

-With the New Jersey Medical School of the University of Medicine and Dentistry of New Jersey, the Montclair State University Health Careers Program has entered into a Eight-Year Combined BS/MD Program, which results in the granting of a baccalaureate degree from Montclair State University and a Doctor of Medicine from UMDNJ-NJMS.
+With the Rutgers-New Jersey Medical School (R-NJMS), the Montclair State University Health Careers Program has entered into an Eight-Year Combined BS/MD Program, which results in the granting of a baccalaureate degree from Montclair State University and a Doctor of Medicine from R-NJMS.
 Students in the program will have four years of full-time study in the Health Careers Program majoring in biology, chemistry, biochemistry or molecular biology.
 While at MSU, students receive comprehensive support services and participate in summer as well as academic year enrichment activities.
 After completion of all program requirements at MSU, the student automatically advances to the medical school.

 - High School seniors who are highly motivated and academically capable from financially and educationally disadvantaged backgrounds.

-- Permanent resident or United States citizen, with New Jersey residency.
+- United States citizen or Permanent resident, with New Jersey residency.

 - Must have satisfied requirements for admission to MSU (General requirements include: English, 4 years; foreign language, 2 years of the same language; social studies, 2 years; mathematics, minimum 3 years including algebra I & II, and geometry; biology with lab, 1 year; chemistry with lab, 1 year; and electives chosen from the above areas, 3 years).